ricsanfre/pi-cluster/docs/_docs/fluentbit.md

       fieldRef:
         fieldPath: spec.nodeName
 ```
-Where fluent shared key is stored in a Kuberentes Secret
+Where fluent shared key is stored in a Kubernetes Secret